Nielae/altschool-cloud-exercises/exercise-7/SMTP.md

 ![Sample Email](../Images/SMTPMail.png "Sample Email")

-<p> That is the end of exercise three.
+<p> That is the end of exercise seven.
 THE END.